viviRbi/vyNote/readme.md

 ## Can you force garbage collection in Java?
 When is an object eligible for GC?
 - System.gc() Runtime.gc() but should be avoid since there is no way to predict when garbage collectior will occur at runtime (non-deterministic)
-- Force garbage collector best practice is to set flags on the JVM, a flag can adjust when a garbage collector will be use like set the initial and maximum size of the heap, the size of the heap sections (Young genration, old generation - younf one that lives long enough) (set flag using the CMD -command prompt)
+- Force garbage collector best practice is to set flags on the JVM, a flag can adjust when a garbage collector, like set the initial and maximum size of the heap, the size of the heap sections (Young genration, old generation - younf one that lives long enough) (set flag using the CMD -command prompt)

 ## Why are strings immutable in java?
 How would you make your own objects immutable?
 - Because String class was made final.